Bella Thorne Eating A Hot Dog In A Bikini Has Instagram Shook

 “What inspired me to make the movie was basically thinking about this relationship between a male and a female, and this fight over dominance and how much that relates to us in our general world besides in a sexual scenario,” she said.

-While much of Bella’s social media this summer has centered around the release of her new book, more recent updates have seen her begin the promo roll for her role with Pronhub.
+While much of Bella’s social media this summer has centered around the release of her new book, more recent updates have seen her begin the promotion of her new gig at Pornhub.
 Today wasn’t one such update, but it definitely got noticed.

 Fans wishing to see more of Bella should follow her Instagram.